 To maximize your SSL/TLS coverage, purchase your new certificates with a DigiCert® Multi-year Plan.
 For more information about these plans, see Multi-year Plans.

-Use these instructions to order Secure Site SSL, Secure Site Multi-Domain SSL, Standard SSL, and Multi-Domain SSL Certificates.
+These instructions can be used for ordering these certificates: Secure Site SSL, Secure Site Multi-Domain SSL, Standard SSL, and Multi-Domain SSL.

 Create your Certificate Signing Request (CSR)

 To remain secure, certificates must use at least a 2048-bit key size.
 For more information and instructions about creating a CSR, see Create a CSR (Certificate Signing Request).